Roth IRAs: What They Are and How They Work

 Roth IRAs are individual retirement accounts that allow tax-free investment growth and distributions.

-A Roth IRA differs from a traditional IRA in terms of tax treatment.
+A Roth IRA differs from a traditional IRA in terms of the treatment of taxes.
 Taxes are paid before contributions are made to a Roth, but they're paid on a traditional IRA when the money is withdrawn.
-A Roth and traditional IRA also have different withdrawal requirements, access rules and other distinctions.
-In general, Roths are more flexible and offer advantages that have made them popular.
+A Roth and traditional IRA also have different withdrawal requirements, rules for accessing the account, and other distinctions.
+In general, Roths are more flexible and offer advantages that have made them a popular option for investors.

 Sign up for Kiplinger’s Free E-Newsletters